RadwaSK/miniReddit-Spec/README.md

 # Testing-miniReddit
-Automated Testing spec filesfor miniReddit project
+Automated Testing spec files for miniReddit project Using Protractor tool for Angular framework